Facebook Competition: 6-steps to Avoid Shadow Bans, Build Fans and Get 10-20 clients

 6) (and I’ll) use this follow-up system

 All your dreams and goals are on the other side of your follow-up sequences and systems.
-Following-up with people is how you convince and entice them to become your next 10-20 clients!
+Follow-up with people is how you convince and entice them to become your next 10-20 clients!

-Email, SMS, Messenger, Whatsapp, and/or social media is your follow-up system.
+Email, SMS, Messenger, Whatsapp, and/or social media are your follow-up system.

 The follow-up (the when) starts immediately after a person hits the enter competition button.

-Therefore, trade on their ‘I’m want to win’ emotions of Euphoria, Elation, Exhilaration, Joy, Glee, Jubilation, Ecstasy, Mania, bliss.
+Therefore, trade on their ‘I want to win’ emotions of Euphoria, Elation, Exhilaration, Joy, Glee, Jubilation, Ecstasy, Mania, and bliss.

 I am suggesting, by any stretch you use unethical persuasion methods to convince people to do what you want.
 Nope!

-However, use there willingness and openness to and suggest people do one of the following:
+However, use their willingness and openness to suggest people do one of the following:

-• ask them to join your VIP FB group
+- ask people to join your VIP FB group

 You get the idea.